 (they were created with "sugar, spice, everything nice," and a can of Whoopass) before it got picked up by the network during The Renaissance Age of Animation

 .
 The Powerpuff Girls

 fight crime in the fictional city of Townsville.
 These Artificial Human

-girls, who have no discernible fingers, toes, ears, or noses, were created when Professor Utonium accidentally added Chemical X to his mixture of sugar, spice and everything nice.
+girls, who have no fingers, toes, ears, or noses, were created when Professor Utonium accidentally added Chemical X to his mixture of sugar, spice, and everything nice.

-The series' heroines are Blossom, "commander and the leader," who often acts the Drill Sergeant Nasty
+The series' heroes are Blossom, "commander and the leader," who often acts the Drill Sergeant Nasty

 ; Bubbles, "the joy and the laughter," whose personality is very similar to that of her namesake from Jabberjaw